 Locations that establish a brand new identity for land use and natural attributes in order to significantly change the area from its current condition.
-Generally these areas are mostly undeveloped or have great opportunities to redevelop into a transformed built and natural environment.
+Generally these areas are mostly undeveloped or underdeveloped and /or they present great opportunities to redevelop into a transformed built and natural environment.
 These areas can have the most variability from one to another in regards to their desired attributes (architectural style, site design, natural features, etc.) because of their opportunity to establish a new contextual identity.
 Natural and man-made barriers, such as environmental constraints, neighborhood edges, and historic considerations, should still be respected when defining borders and transition areas.
 Development principles in these areas include introducing mixed-use, green building principles, re-establishing grid circulation where feasible, promoting higher densities, and diversifying housing types.
 Past examples of transformed areas include properties adjacent to the B-Line Trail south of 6th Street to Allen Street, and the redevelopment of the area southwest of Patterson Drive and 3rd Street.
 Additionally, while the land use map has defined areas of use, we must recognize that some use areas are transitional in nature and the community must be prepared to rethink existing land use designations.

-Future Land Use Map
+Exhibit 9 Future Land Use Map

-Indiana University is within the Institutional/Civic Land Use Category, but it is illustrated differently because it does not fall under the City's land use planning jurisdiction.
+\ Indiana University is within the Institutional/Civic Land Use Category, but it is illustrated differently because it does not fall under the City's land use planning jurisdiction.
+Some of the streets, however, are part of the City's right-of-ways.